fluree/vscode-fluree/README.md

 ## Transact

 To issue a transaction, simply select a valid transaction with your cursor, and run the command, `Fluree: Transact`.
-The results of the query will display in the file `flureeResponse.txt`.
 Transactions are submitted using the root auth in the database.
 There is no way to change this currently.

-Note that the contents of `flureeResponse.txt` will be overwritten every time you issue a query or command.
-If you need to persist the results of a given query or transaction, please copy it into another file.

-## Smart Function Help

-Issue the command, `Fluree: Smart Function Help` to see a list of all the smart functions in FlureeDB, as well as arguments, examples, and documentation.